 16. Find out if your new apartment has any moving day requirements.
 Some complexes may require you to reserve use of the elevator, get a permit for a moving truck, or park the truck in a designated space.

 17. Purchase moving/packing supplies if the moving company won’t be taking care of this for you.
+Make sure to have a good variety of moving boxes to choose from.
 But don’t forget about the supplies you have already.
 Suitcases work great as containers and old shirts and linens are a cheaper (and more environmentally friendly!) replacement for packing peanuts.